ngvbach2000/L3_CarRental/README.md

 # L3_CarRental(Java Web with MVC)

+## Program Specifications
+Car rental is a service online.
+In the store there are many types of cars, users can choose to rent one or many cars for a certain period of time.
+In addition, users can rent more than 1 car of the same type or different type.
+You must use Filter as Controller and follow MVC2 model.

+## Features:
+This system contains the following functions:
 - Function 1: Login - 50 Points
 o In order to shopping, an authentication is required. o If the user has not authenticated, the system redirects to the login page.